 How do I pay tax penalties in Spain?

 You will require a Spanish bank account and a form received from the tax authorities indicating a reference number and exact amount to be paid.
 This form is called Modelo 002.

-Normally, if you paid late or submitted late a VAT return, you will first receive a letter indicating the penalty and interest amount proposed by the tax authorities.
+Normally, if you paid late or submitted a VAT return late, you will first receive a letter indicating the penalty and interest amount proposed by the tax authorities.
 This letter often includes a discount in case you agree with the proposed sanction.
 If this is the case, you simply need to wait for Modelo 002 and make the payment once received.
 If you appeal the proposed penalty, the full amount will be due in case the authorities uphold their decision.

 Tool to calculate interest on Spanish tax refunds and payments

 If a VAT refund is paid late by the Spanish tax authorities, interest will be paid on top of the principal amount.
-Interest starts being computed after a period of six months from the moment the VAT refund is requested.
+Interest starts being accumulated after a period of six months from the moment the VAT refund is requested.
 However, it is difficult to calculate the exact amount of interest to be repaid due to different rates each period.

 Interest can also be due by the taxpayer.
 In case of a regularization, for example, interest will be due on top of the principal amount and penalties imposed.
 This late payment interest follows the same rules as the interest calculated by the tax authorities to repay a late VAT refund.